KeneanDita/Vendly/README.md

 * Visit the homepage to browse available products
 * Register or log in to your account to manage your cart and place orders
 * Access the admin dashboard at `/admin/` to add products, view orders, and manage users

-Vendly is designed to be easily customizable, so you can adjust product categories, styles, and business rules to match your brand's needs.

 ## Contact